Digital Mental Health Resources for LGBTQ+ and Allies

 Mental Health Challenges of LGBTQ+ Kids

-Take a look at some of the risk factors associated with the mental health of LGBTQ+ kids and what factors can make their lives easier in this article.
+Take a look at some of the risk factors associated with the mental health of LGBTQ+ kids and what factors can make their lives easier.

 Religious Trauma Still Haunts Millions of LGBT Americans

-Spencer MacNaughton spoke with mental health professionals about religious trauma and how it affects people of different groups, including LGBTQ+ members.
+Spencer MacNaughton spoke with mental health professionals about religious trauma and how it affects people of different backgrounds, including LGBTQ+.

 Mental Health of LGBTQ Youth Worsening in Current “Hostile Political Climate,” Survey Finds

-Writing for CBS News, Cara Tabachinck goes over a recent survey, which found that LGBTQ youth face more mental health challenges due to recent political changes.
+Writing for CBS News, Cara Tabachinck goes over a recent survey that found that LGBTQ youth are facing more mental health challenges due to recent political changes.

 LGBTQ+ Youth Are at High Risk of Depression, Anxiety, Suicide: How You Can Help

-Learn how you can help the LGBTQ+ youth who are more prone to suffer from depression and related conditions in this report from ABC News 7.
+Learn how you can help LGBTQ+ youth with from depression and related conditions in this report from ABC News 7.

 Videos